lammertb/libhttp/docs/api/mg_get_builtin_mime_type.md

 ### Description

-The function `mg_get_builtin_mime_type()` tries to determine the MIME type of a given file.
+The function `httplib_get_builtin_mime_type()` tries to determine the MIME type of a given file.
 If the MIME type cannot be determined, the value `text/plain` is returned.
 Please note that this function does not an intelligent check of the file contents.
 The MIME type is solely determined based on the file name extension.

 ### See Also